22 September 1989

 30 October 1992

 Eddie is told to take Richie trick-or-treating, but it interferes with a hot date.
-Richie decides to go alone and gets lost.
+Richie gets lost after Waldo is asked to take him instead.
 When Eddie finds out, he goes on a frantic search to find the little tyke before everyone else finds out.

 6 November 1992